visgl/deck.gl/docs/api-reference/view.md

 # View Class

-> For details about deck.gl's views system and code examples, visit the [Views and Projections](/docs/developer-guide/views.md) article.
+> For detailed explanations and code examples about deck.gl's views system, visit the [Views and Projections](/docs/developer-guide/views.md) article.

 The `View` class and its subclasses are used to specify where and how your deck.gl layers should be rendered.
 Applications typically instantiate at least one `View` subclass.